 The following products contain a combination of both insecticide and fungicide, enabling the control of both insect pests and disease: myclobutanil containing cypermethrin (Resolva Rose 3 in 1, Rose Shield Bug & Fungus Killer, Roseclear Ultra Gun 2, Rosegarde) and triticonazole containing acetamiprid (Roseclear Ultra, Roseclear Ultra Gun).When a proprietary product contains an insecticide as well as a fungicide it would be preferable to use an alternative product if pests are not a problem on the plants treated.

 Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

-The fungus causing hellebore leaf spot produces minute spores from small black fruiting bodies which form in the dead, affected tissues.
+The fungus causing hellebore leaf spot produces minute spores from small black fruiting bodies that form in the dead, affected tissues.
 The spores are spread in water and wind-blown rain and thus wet conditions are required to initiate disease.
 The fungus perpetuates on the plant over the summer and autumn and a new round of infections is intiated at times when new plant growth is occurring.

-We're a UK charity established to share the best in gardening.
-We want to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.
+The Royal Horticultural Society is the UK’s leading gardening charity.
+We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.